evavirseda/liebling/README-TRANSLATIONS.md

 	* add in a tag to make it belong to nav: `#en-nav / #cn-nav / #kr-nav / #jp-nav`  **# is needed**

+### Show Tags page in Navigation

+Tags page is common to all languages and therefore it should display in all navbars.
+To do so please add in tags below to Tags page:
+`#en-nav / #cn-nav / #kr-nav / #jp-nav`

 ## Translating dates

 Dates are translated using momentjs.
 There's a custom script that uses this library `/assets/js/formatDate.js`